Trevess History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The origins of the Trevess surname lie with the Anglo-Saxon tribes of Britain.
 The name Trevess began when someone in that family worked as a person who collected a toll from travelers or merchants crossing a bridge.
 This common practice had the purpose of providing financial resources to maintain the upkeep of the bridge.
 The surname Trevess is derived from the Old English words travers, travas, traves, and travis.
 These are all derived from the Old French nouns travers and traverse, which refer to the act of passing through a gate or crossing a river or bridge.
-CITATION[CLOSE]

 Early Origins of the Trevess family